lucasktlee/posts/drafts/thoughts-on-regulation-a+.md

                 Investment <br/>
                 Limitations
             </th>
-            <td>No limitations on the amount of securities that can be purchased by an investor</td>
+            <td>No limitations on the amount of securities that can be purchased by an investor, but state securities laws may prescribe limitations</td>
         </tr>
         <tr>
             <th>